msyamkumar/cs220-s22-projects/p3/readme.md

      # TODO: use math.ceil() to round it up.
 ```

-If you find any of this confusing, feel free to reach out to TAs and Peer Mentors!
+If you find any of this confusing, feel free to attend office hours, to discuss with a TA / peer mentor.

 ### #Q15: In which year is the consumption of Wood Energy by the US electric power sector estimated to reach 100 trillion Btu?